discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 ![Bot application](./images/created-bot.png)

 In this panel, you can give your bot a snazzy avatar, set its username, and make it public or private.
-You can access your token in this panel as well, either by revealing it or pressing the "Copy" button.
+Your bot's token will be revealed when you press the "Reset Token" button and confirm.
 When we ask you to paste your token somewhere, this is the value that you need to put in.
 Don't worry if you do happen to lose it at some point; you can always come back to this page and copy it again.

 ### What is a token, anyway?